SirGarhi/garhis-grotto-foundry/docs/CharacterPathDesignDoc.md

 ### A note on "Balance"
 In accordance with my overall design philosophy, balance is only important insofar as it isn't causing friction at the table.
 There are no hard and fast rules such as point budgets or certain features being 'worth' more than other ones.
 If it **feels** good to all the players at the table (including the DM) then it *is* good.

 There are no hard and fast rules as to which Tier a feature should be placed in either.
-The one exception being Tiered Effects, a Feature granting a +3 bonus should be in a higher Tier than one that provides a +2 or +1 bonus of the same type.
+The one exception being Tiered Effects, a Feature granting a +3 bonus should be in a higher Tier, and also likely require a lower Tiered feature as a prerequisite, than one that provides a +2 or +1 bonus of the same type.

 Each character's path is unique, what might be a Tier 5 Feature for one character's Path could easily be a Tier 3 Feature for another character's Path and have it still feel good.